 We accept a range of qualifications, the most popular of which are detailed below.

 To study on this course you will need to have recently completed a minimum of two weeks work experience in a state primary school.

-A minimum of 5 GCSEs, at grade C or above, at the point of enrolment.
+A minimum of 5 GCSEs, at grade C or above (or Grade 4 or above from 2017), at the point of enrolment.
 These must include English Language, Mathematics and Science or equivalent.
 For GCSE Science an equivalent in BTEC level 2 Applied Science with an minimum Merit grade will also be accepted.
 Please note that the remaining additional two subjects need to be actual GCSEs.

 For entry onto any teaching training course you will need to successfully pass the government's Professional Skills Tests in Literacy and Numeracy.
 You will not be allowed to enrol on your course until you have passed these tests.
 Further information.